zappee/docker-images/oracle-weblogic-12.2.1.4-managed-server/README.md

-# Oracle WebLogic Administration Server Docker Image
+# Oracle WebLogic Managed Server Docker Image

 ## 1) Image Description
-This is a Dockerfile for _Oracle WebLogic Administration Server_, built at the top of the [WebLogic base image](/oracle-weblogic-12.2.1.4).
+This is a Dockerfile for _Oracle WebLogic Managed Server_ built at the top of the [WebLogic base image](/oracle-weblogic-12.2.1.4).
 Developers can use this image as the main building block of a WebLogic environment.

 The main technical details of the image:
-* The WebLogic Admin server will start automatically with the container.
+* The WebLogic Managed server will start automatically with the container.
-* If the WebLogic admin server is stopped or killed then the docker container will stop too because the main process that keeps alive the container is the WebLogic process itself.
+* If the NodeManager is stopped or killed then the docker container will stop too because the main process that keeps alive the container is the NodeManager process.
-* Multiply WebLogic Admin servers can be started paralelly on the same host machine using one or multiply `docker-compose.yml`.
+* Multiply WebLogic Managed servers can be started paralelly.
 You can find examples under the [usage-of-the-docker-images](usage-of-the-docker-images) directory.
-* The current installation contains a WebLogic Cluster.
 * The WebLogic Managed servers will join automatically to the cluster without any additional configuration after they start.
+* FIPS 140-2 is enabled in the managed server
+    * If you see in log the `<Changing the default Random Number Generator in RSA CryptoJ from ECDRBG128 to HMACDRBG.
+To disable this change, specify -Dweblogic.security.allowCryptoJDefaultPRNG=true.>` entry, then it means that the `FIPS 140-2` is enabled properly.
 * The `JMS-Message-Sender` command line tool to can be used to send text messages to JMS and SAF queues.
 * Use the `SQL-Runner` command line tool to execute SQL commands like `SELECT`, `INSERT`, `UPDATE` or `CREATE`.
 * The `common-utils.sh` bash script contains reusable functions that can be used to